-Georgia-Rose is a shopping and leisure expert with several years of experience in the ecommerce, travel, tourism and TV streaming industries.
+Georgia-Rose was a publisher at Finder.com and specialised in shopping and travel.
+She previously worked in retail and tourism and travelled extensively on a budget.
 She has a degree in English with Creative Writing from Queen’s University Belfast and a certificate in American Business from the University of Indianapolis.
 Georgia-Rose’s analysis of annual shopping events such as Black Friday has been quoted in several leading publications including The Times and The Daily Mail.

 - Annual sale events (Black Friday, Boxing Day)